 Nutrition and Supplements

 - Rice or barley water, fresh vegetable juices (especially carrot and celery), miso broth, or other clear broths help restore proper fluid and electrolyte balance.
 Make rice and barley water using 1 cup of raw grain to 1 quart of boiling water.
 Steep for 20 minutes.
 Strain and drink throughout the day.

 - A live yeast, Saccharomyces boulardii, is often used in Europe to prevent diarrhea associated with taking antibiotics.
-Take 1 to 3 capsules per day (3 to 9 billion colony forming units).
 May be taken with other probiotics.
 Rare but serious cases of infection in seriously ill patients have been reported, so do not take Saccraromyces boulardii without a doctor's supervision.

-- Bovine colostrum, the pre-milk fluid secreted by a cow's mammary glands just after giving birth, may help treat some kinds of infectious diarrhea (1,000 to 4,000 mg per day)
+- Bovine colostrum, the pre-milk fluid secreted by a cow's mammary glands just after giving birth, may help treat some kinds of infectious diarrhea.
+Only use reliable colostrum products.

-- Glutamine (3,000 mg, 3 times per day) may help treat diarrhea caused by irritation of the intestinal lining.
+- Glutamine may help treat diarrhea caused by irritation of the intestinal lining.
 High doses of glutamine can potentially cause mania in susceptible individuals.
-Glutamine can interfere with certain medications, including some anti-seizure medications and some chemotherapy agents.
+Glutamine can interfere with certain medications, including some antiseizure medications and some chemotherapy agents.
 People with liver disease, or a history of manic episodes, should use glutamine only under the supervision of their physician.

 - If you are lactose intolerant, take over-the-counter lactase enzyme supplements before consuming dairy products.

-- Zinc (10 to 20 mg per day) may help improve immune and mucosal barrier functions.
+- Zinc may help improve immune and mucosal barrier functions.

 - Astringent herbs, such as blackberry leaf (Rubus fruticosus) or raspberry leaf (Rubus idaeus), help "dry up" the mucous membranes in the intestine.
 Make a tea with one heaping tsp. per cup.
 Drink 1/2 cup per hour.
 There is some controversy around using these teas during pregnancy.

-- Carob powder (Ceratonia siliqua), which is rich in fiber, may be dissolved into a hydrating solution such as Pedialyte.
-Do not give carob to a child unless directed to do so by your physician.
+- Carob powder (Ceratonia siliqua), which is rich in fiber, may be dissolved into a commercial hydrating electrolyte replenishing drink.
+DO NOT give carob to a child unless directed to do so by your physician.